Boating Education and Operator Certification/License

 2. Person submitting a valid certificate of successful completion of:

-C) Any State of Alabama Marin Patrol Division approved boating course:
+C) Any State of Alabama Marine Patrol Division approved boating course:

 i) Boat Alabama classroom course